websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/using-the-script-engine-in-workflow.md

 </actions>
 ```

-These script elements from the default workflow definition's state node, for example, set the workflow status to *approved*.
+One common operation is to set the workflow status.
+For example, this script sets the workflow status to *approved*.

 ```xml
 <script>